 People tend to leave videos after a minute or two.
 It is really hard to retain their focus especially if you have longer content.
 Even though they might click on your link due to a nice title and thumbnail, the biggest challenge is to keep them in place until the end.

 There are 3 attention-grabbing approaches you need to know if you wish to retain their attention:

 - Always bring up a point; avoid meaningless sentences and anything else that dilutes content

 - Stay focused and keep your eyes on the main story

 - Avoid format that is too long

 Bear in mind one thing: even if you’re focused, you can drive away people by trying to prolong the video.
 In the YouTube world, shorter is better so make sure to be reasonable.

-Last thoughts on attention getters
+Closing thoughts on attention grabbers

 Nowadays, websites use various channels to grab readers’ attention.
-Whether you’re getting traffic from Facebook, YouTube or your own blog, it doesn’t matter much as long as your organization is able to make profit.
+Whether you’re getting traffic from Facebook, YouTube or your own blog, it doesn’t matter much as long as your organization is able to make a profit.

 Start using these videos to enrich content on your blog.
 Use them as attention grabbers for the visitors coming to your site.
 If you do everything properly, you will be able to boost your web traffic tenfold improving positions of your pages and with it, the profit of your company.